adamgligor/adamgligor.github.io/_posts/2020-09-23-book-no-fuck.md

 ---
 layout: post
-title: Book summary - The subtle art of not giving a fuck
+title: Book notes - The subtle art of not giving a fuck
 description:
 date: '2020-09-27'
 tags: books
 ---

 Problems are a constant in life.
 Problems never stop; they merely get exchanged and/or upgraded.
 Choose the problems you're willing to suffer for and happiness will com from solving them.

 ## Summary